We’ve listed 15 common CX metrics to boost your success

 Analysis of customer journey success is a more truthful and comprehensive approach to metrics.
 It reflects the omnichannel experience your customers have.
 Journey Management clearly lays out the most urgent customer needs and pains, and the most valuable insights, opportunities, and solutions for your business moving forward.

-How to implement metrics around the customer journey
+How to implement CX metrics around the customer journey

 Analyzing journeys means taking stock of how effectively a customer completes a combination of steps and actions.
 Several interaction-based metrics feed into an overall journey score, which leads to insights and opportunities for improving CX.